Professional Services Loan

 Which Professionals Can Receive Business Financing?

 Qualified applicants come from many disciplines.
-They're lawyers, tax accountants, IT consultants, nurse practitioners, doctors, engineers, and more.
+They're lawyers, tax accountants, IT consultants, health care professionals, doctors, engineers, and more.

 Regardless of the niche, each firm typically serves customers in need of specialized services.
 Customers typically seek out professional businesses to accomplish a narrow objective or goal.